 Mung Chiang is the Arthur LeGrand Doty Professor of Electrical Engineering at Princeton University.
-He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science, and has served as the Director of Graduate Studies in Electrical Engineering since 2009.
+He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science, and has served as the Director of Graduate Studies in Electrical Engineering 2009-2014.
 He received his B.S.
 (Hons.), M.S., and Ph.D. degrees from Stanford University in 1999, 2000, and 2003, respectively, and was an Assistant Professor 2003-2008, a tenured Associate Professor 2008-2011, and a Professor 2011-2013 at Princeton University.
-He was a Hertz Fellow in 1999-2003, a H. B. Wentz Junior Faculty at Princeton in 2005, and was elected an IEEE Fellow in 2012.
+He was a Hertz Fellow in 1999-2003, a H. B. Wentz Junior Faculty at Princeton in 2005, and elected an IEEE Fellow in 2012.

+Chiang’s research areas include the Internet, wireless networks, broadband access networks, content distribution networks, network economics, and online social networks, with an emphasis on “layering as decomposition” and network function allocation, network utility maximization (NUM), smart data pricing (SDP), and more recently, client driven control-plan (CDC) and social learning networks (SLN).
+His research on networking received the 2013 Alan T. Waterman Award, the highest honor to US young scientists and engineers, for "fundamental contributions to the analysis, design, and optimization of wireless networks," which was the fourth Waterman received by Princeton faculty.
+As the 38th Waterman Awardee, he was the only award recipient from the field of networking.
+In 2014, he was selected as a Guggenheim Fellow.
 He also received the 2012 IEEE Kiyo Tomiyasu Award “for demonstrating the practicality of a new theoretical foundation for the analysis and design of communication networks”, a U.S. Presidential Early Career Award for Scientists and Engineers in 2008, an Office of Naval Research Young Investigator Award in 2007, and a National Science Foundation CAREER Award in 2005.
 He was a selected participant at the National Academy of Engineering Frontiers of Engineering Symposium in 2008.
 His publications received a few paper prizes, including the 2013 IEEE SECON Best Paper Award, the 2012 IEEE INFOCOM Best Paper Award, an ISI Citation Fast Breaking Paper in Computer Science in 2006, a Young Researcher Award Runner-Up in Continuous Optimization over 2004-2007, and IEEE GLOBECOM Best Paper Award three times.

-Ten Representative Publications:
+Ten Representative Research Publications:

 1. T. M. Cover and M. Chiang, "Duality between channel capacity and rate distortion with two-sided state information", IEEE Transactions on Information Theory, vol. 48, no. 6, pp. 1629-1638, June 2002.